 A definite strength of the school is the large number of free extra-curricular clubs and activities run at lunchtime and after school (our extended curriculum).
 A timetable for school clubs is issued at the start of each term and is published on the school’s website (in the Newsletters section).

 For a number of years the school choir has performed with distinction at the annual Sutton Schools Music Festival held at the Fairfield Halls, Croydon.
 More recently, they have performed in Young Voices at the O2 arena, together with thousands of other children and in front of a large audience.
 Year 4 and Year 5 children take part in weekly, whole-class Brass and Drums lessons led by specialist teachers.
-They also perform a Brass concert at the Fairfield Halls.
+They also perform a Brass concert at the St Andrew's Church.